Conditions in detention facilities

 State of the facilities

 In recent years, there have been noticeable improvements to the living conditions in Menogia,[3] following recommendations made by the CPT, the Committee against Torture (CAT),[4] and the Ombudsman’s Office.
 There are thus less complaints about custodial staff behaviour, food, or outdoor access.
-However, as reported by the Council of Europe Commissioner for Human Rights, detainees in Menogia complain about the lack of activities, as well as the length of their detention, some of them experiencing re-detention.[5]
+However, as reported by the Council of Europe Commissioner for Human Rights, detainees in Menogia complain about the lack of activities, as well as the length of their detention, some of them having being detained in the past.[5]
 The Commissioner also noted that detainees deprived of their liberty for months without any prospect of either deportation or release do not understand the purpose of their continuous detention and feel treated as criminals.[6]
-This leads to high levels of stress, and has resulted in several hunger strikes in Menogia in recent years, mostly by irregular migrants and rejected asylum seekers, along with a few asylum seekers.[7]
+This leads to high levels of stress, and has resulted in several hunger strikes in Menogia in recent years, mostly by irregular migrants and rejected asylum seekers, along with a few asylum seekers.[7]The situation remained the same in 2023.

 Since Menogia began operating, there have not been any reports regarding overcrowding.
 However, the overall capacity was initially deemed to be too high and conditions in the cells/rooms that accommodate detainees are cramped, as there were eight persons/four bunk beds in an 18m2 room.
 The capacity was reduced from 256 to 128 places, after a CPT recommendation in 2014[10] and the cells/rooms now accommodate four persons with two bunk beds per room.

-The provision of clothing in Menogia has improved in recent years, with the Red Cross Cyprus as well as other volunteer organisations providing clothes..
+The provision of clothing in Menogia has improved in recent years, with the Red Cross Cyprus as well as other volunteer organisations providing clothes.
 Moreover, upon arrival, detainees are provided with a sanitary package, which includes soap, shampoo, razor blades for men and sanitary products for women.
 However, detainees are expected to pay for their own products, such as shampoos, sanitary products, water and other snacks throughout their time spent there.
 Police officers provide detainees with the opportunity to fill out a shopping list and officers either make a shopping run or place orders at the nearby market.[11]

-In late 2022 improvements to the conditions in Holding Cells were planned in view of the upcoming CPT monitoring visit to Cyprus, however it is not yet clear if these have taken place.
-Based on feedback from detainees in early 2023 there do not seem to have been significant improvements to the conditions in PHC that are commonly used for immigration detention such as no access to open-air spaces, no access to washing machines and no recreational activities.[16]
+Based on feedback from detainees in 2023 there do not seem to have been significant improvements to the conditions in PHC that are commonly used for immigration detention such as no access to open-air spaces, no access to washing machines, and no recreational activities.[17]

 Food